Let Justice Well Up Torah Study Series for Jewish Women of Color

 - Series is offered at a sliding scale of $0-$54

 Let Justice Well Up is one part of Mayyim Hayyim’s commitment to DEI and anti-racism work.
 As a part of this work, Mayyim Hayyim is dedicated to creating space for Jews of color to engage with mikveh with other Jews of color.
-This program is open to those who specifically identify as Jewish women of color, Sephardi, Mizrahi, and Indigenous Jewish women.
-If you have questions about this, or if you do not identify as a Jewish woman of color but are interested in a similar program open to all Jewish women, please reach out to our Director of Programs and Partnerships.
+This program is open to those who specifically identify as Jewish women or non-binary people of color, Sephardi, Mizrahi, and Indigenous Jewish women or non-binary people.
+If you have questions about this, or if you do not identify as a Jewish woman or non-binary person of color but are interested in a similar program open to all Jewish women, please reach out to our Programs team.

 Let Justice Well Up is generously funded by The Miriam Fund.